pyOpenSci/handbook/community/github/continuous-integration.md

 When there is an error in the pyOpenSci CI build, there are a few things to consider.

-1. Are the CI errors are unrelated to your pull request? pyOpenSci's CI builds run on all of the files in the repository by default.
-In some cases, a link might become broken simply because of the website being down.
+1. Are the CI errors unrelated to your pull request? pyOpenSci's CI builds run on all the files in the repository by default.
+Sometimes, a link might become broken simply because the website is down.
 And that break has nothing to do with your pull request!
-In that case pyOpenSci repository maintianers can still merge the pull request, even if there are failed checks.
+In that case, pyOpenSci repository maintainers can still merge the pull request, even if there are failed checks.
 2. There are also other CI checks that are happening within each repository in addition to HTML proofer.
 If more than one build fails, there may be more going on here than just an HTMLProofer error.

 Below is an example of a broken build due to HTMLProofer.
 When you click on the details for the build, you see this: